ibm-cloud-docs/cloud-object-storage/web-application.md

 Follow this process:

-1. Download the sample here: [download](https://cloud.ibm.com/media/docs/downloads/cos/image-gallery-tutorial.zip){: external}.
+1. Download the sample here: [download](https://cloud.ibm.com/media/docs/downloads/cos/image-gallery-tutorial.zip){: external download="image-gallery-tutorial.zip"}.
 Download the template for your app to your local development environment using your browser.
 Rather than cloning the sample app from {{site.data.keyword.cloud_notm}} Platform, use the command in the example to obtain the starter template for the {{site.data.keyword.cos_full_notm}} Web Gallery app.
 After cloning the repo you will find the starter app in the COS-WebGalleryStart directory.
 Open a Git CMD window and change to a directory where you want to clone Github repo.
 Once there, use the command shown in the first example of this tutorial to start adding your new files.

    ```bash
    curl images/image-gallery-tutorial.zip -o image-gallery-tutorial.zip